reatva/reatva.github.io/src/pages/portfolio/projects/ComingSoon1.md

 title: "Vulnerability Management with Tenable"
 author: Adrian Reategui
 pubDate: 2025-06-11
-description: "Cloud based lab where we use Tenable Scan Engine hosted in Microsoft Azure virtual machine, to understand and use Vulnerability Management effectively'
+description: "Cloud based lab where we use Tenable Scan Engine hosted in Microsoft Azure virtual machine, to understand and use Vulnerability Management effectively"
 languages: []
 image:
   url: "/images/projects/ComingSoon.webp"